Search API Connector Documentation

 • Sorry for the confusion, I'm using the api connector privately to understand how it works.
 I got it to work but i'm not sure how you can do multiple tracking at once.

-• Ah, I see.
-Fedex's docs say you can input up to 30 tracking numbers at once.
-Unfortunately they don't give an example of an API call with multiple tracking numbers, but I think the syntax would be like this:
+• Fedex's docs say you can input up to 30 tracking numbers at once, like this:

 {"trackingInfo":[{"trackingNumberInfo":{"trackingNumber":"1111111111"}},{"trackingNumberInfo":{"trackingNumber":"22222222"}},{"trackingNumberInfo":{"trackingNumber":"3333333"}}]}